 You and I are worried about our fragile nature, and we strive in various ways to achieve the resilience that’s essential for survival.
 Each and every one of us is united by the need to transform ourselves and to develop immunity to the dangers life inevitably brings.

-To this purpose, if you please, he offers you 12 universal rules that will allow you to find peace, contentment and a sense of meaning in life at last.
+To do this, he offers twelve universal rules that will allow you to find peace, contentment, and a sense of meaning in life at last.
 For that is exactly what you’re missing most of all.

 This fellow is Jordan Peterson, a Canadian psychologist, who has stormed his way into the literary elite, jealously occupied until now by a handful of the world’s most popular intellectuals.
 Stormed – let us add – in an entirely spontaneous and grass-roots way, without the support of any media organizations or academic institutions, but merely thanks to a rapidly rising number of spectators and readers (though considerably fewer of them are female), who have been clicking wholesale on all his online appearances and debates.
 Especially the ones where he uses his undoubted skills and oratory to ‘destroy’ his opponents.
 To confirm this, all you have to do is enter the by now perhaps anecdotal phrase ‘Jordan Peterson destroys’ into your browser.